openharmony/security_device_security_level/README.md

 The security level of each device in a Super Device provides the decision-making criteria for processing or hopping various user data.

-For details about the relationship between data risk levels and device security levels, see [Data Transmit Management](https://gitee.com/openharmony/security_dataclassification).
+For details about the relationship between data risk levels and device security levels, see [Data Transfer Management](https://gitee.com/openharmony/security_dataclassification).

 ## Directory Structure